-Earlier I mentioned the importance of trusting the plan.
-But if your plan isn’t rock solid dependable, then you won’t feel confident in leaning on it when times get tough.
+We’ve mentioned before the importance of trusting the plan.
+But if your plan isn’t rock solid, then you won’t feel confident in leaning on it when times get tough.

-Pillar has developed a time-tested planning process that maximizes performance and tailors the outcome to each individual investor.
+Pillar Wealth Management has developed a time-tested planning process that maximizes performance and tailors the outcome to each individual.
 Our planning process is why we only work with high net worth investors with a bare minimum of $1 million and up to $400 million in liquid investable assets.
 It takes all the fear and uncertainty out of your mind.
 When you contact Pillar Wealth Management (all rights reserved), you are speaking with professionals.
 Our wealth managers answer your phone calls and respond to emails promptly.
 We send you regular reports and provide you with online access to your portfolio and other data.

 How does it work?

-Very briefly, our approach doesn’t rely on projected gains, and we do not build your retirement plan around such an unreliable indictor.
-No one knows how the market will perform in the next twenty years.
-With the impending uncertainty of climate change, baby boomer retirements, Medicare and Social Security running out of money, and so many other bubbles we aren’t even aware of – no one can predict where the market will go.
+Very briefly, our approach doesn’t rely on projected outcomes, and we do not build your retirement plan around such an unreliable indicator.
+No one knows how the market stocks will perform in the next twenty years.
+With the impending uncertainty of climate change, baby boomer retirements, Medicare and Social Security running out of money, and so many other situations we aren’t even aware of – no one can predict where the market will go.

-Yet, most financial planners make projections about future market growth anyway, based on historical averages.
+Yet, most financial planners make decisions about future market growth anyway, based on historical averages.
 It’s not a reliable approach.

-Pillar uses a different approach.
-We begin with historical data going back about 100 years, before the Great Depression.
+Pillar Wealth Management uses a different approach to remove hindsight bias.
+We begin with historical data going back about 100 years, to before the Great Depression.
 We’ve analyzed how the market responded to every stress point, every period of growth, every national and world event, every period of inflation, every war, every culture-shifting innovation like the advent of television and the birth of the internet.

-With 100 years of data that incorporates the market’s response history to volatility, we then run 1000 simulations through that model – using your custom designed life-goals analysis as well as your financial portfolio – and watch how they perform.
+With 100 years of data that incorporates the market’s response history to volatility, we then run 1,000 tests through that model – using your custom-designed life-goals analysis as well as your financial portfolio – and watch how they perform.

-Each simulation acts as a hypothetical market-shifting event.
-Some positive.
-Some negative.
-Some disastrous.
-Some more disastrous than anything that’s ever happened in history, such as two back to back recessions.
+Each test acts as a hypothetical market-shifting event.
+Some of them are positive, some negative, and some disastrous.
+Some more disastrous than anything that’s ever happened in history, such as two back-to-back recessions.

-If your portfolio holds up in 75-90% of those ‘What If’ simulations, we deem your portfolio healthy, and you can relax.
-If your confidence level falls outside 75% and 90%, we make targeted adjustments to your plan, re-run the 1000 simulations, and keep doing this until you’re back within the 75-90 range, what we call the Comfort Zone.
+If your portfolio holds up in 75-90% of those ‘What If’ ways, we deem your portfolio healthy, and you can relax.
+If your confidence level falls outside 75% and 90%, we make targeted adjustments to your plan, re-run the 1,000 tests, and keep doing this until you’re back within the 75-90 range, what we call the Comfort Zone.

 Do you see how this approach eliminates hindsight bias?
 It both removes emotion and forces healthy asset allocation.

 Even if markets are plunging, if your portfolio remains within the Comfort Zone – which is tied intimately to your own personal life goals – then you know you’re okay.
-And if you fall outside of the Zone, there’s no need to panic.
-You just make a few adjustments until you’ve restored your long term stability.
+Even though you fall outside of the Zone, there’s no need to panic.
+You make a few adjustments until you’ve restored your long-term stability.

-There is no consideration given to the specific causes of recent events, media hyperventilating, or how we can better predict them next time.
-Our approach is one of humble respect for the power of the market.
+There is no consideration given to the specific causes of recent events, media hyperventilating, or how we can better predict the next time.
+Our approach is one way to remove hindsight biases for the power of the market.

-Learn More about Our Hindsight Bias-Resistant Planning Process
+Learn More About Our Hindsight Biases -Resistant Planning Process

-I have much more I could say about this.
+I have much more to say about hindsight bias.
 This was just a quick overview of a very detailed process we’ve fine-tuned and perfected over 30 years of experience as wealth managers.